trailofbits/algo/README.md

 ```
 sudo easy_install pip
-sudo pip install ansible dopy==0.3.5
+sudo pip install ansible dopy==0.3.5 boto
-sudo pip install boto
 ```

-There are two available cloud providers:
+There are three available installation targets:
 * DigitalOcean
 * Amazon EC2
+* Local servers

 Open the file `config.cfg` in your favorite text editor.
-Specify users in the `users` list.
+Specify the users you wish to create in the `users` list.

 Start the deploy and follow the instructions:

 ```
-./run
+./algo
 ```

 When the process is done, you can find `.mobileconfig` files and certificates in the `configs` directory.
 Send the `.mobileconfig` profile to users with Apple devices.
 Note that profile installation is supported over AirDrop.
-Do not send the mobileconfig file over plaintext since it contains the keys to access the VPN.
-For those using other clients, like Windows or Android, send the X.509 certificates for the server and their user.
+Do not send the mobileconfig file over plaintext (e.g., e-mail) since it contains the keys to access the VPN.
+For those using other clients, like Windows or Android, securely send them the X.509 certificates for the server and their user.

 ### User Management

 If you want to add or delete users, update the `users` list in `config.cfg` and run the command:

 ```
-./run users
+./algo update-users
 ```